AlAstapchyk/AlAstapchyk/README.md

   </br>
   🕹️ I have experience in gamedev for a year
   </br>
-  ⚛️ Now I'm interested in front end development primarily with the React library for more then year
+  ⚛️ Now I'm immersed in frontend development primarily with the React library for more then year.
+I want to keep expanding my horizons and become a fullstack developer in the not far future.
   </br>

 ### My main tech stack: